 Sensitivity to Glare: Many people find it difficult to drive towards the sun.
 They also find it harder to see golf balls against a bright sky, even though vision may seem acceptable under other circumstances.

 Night Blindness: Because a cataract allows less light through the lens, it may become more bothersome in low light conditions, especially when trying to drive at night.

 The only way to treat a cataract is to remove the cloudy lens (called a cataract) and replace it with a clear artificial Intraocular Lens Implants (called an IOL).
 Restoration of vision is accomplished every day through the miracle of cataract surgery.
 In fact, cataract surgery is one of the most often performed surgeries today.
 It is considered to be one of the safest and most successful surgeries performed in the US.

-Using the advanced technology of the Infiniti® Vision System, we are able to safely and gently remove the cataract.
+Using the advanced technology of the Infiniti® Vision System and Alcon LenSx Laser, we are able to safely and gently remove the cataract.
 The surgery is performed on an outpatient basis and under local anesthesia.
 The actual surgery takes less than 20 minutes, although you will be here longer for pre-op and post-op care.
 You usually see a doctor the next day after surgery just to make sure that all is well.

 “Patients are thrilled to have their vision restored in such a fast, safe, and pain-free manner.
-They are usually able to resume most normal activities within hours, and frequently have better vision than they had before they developed cataracts,” explains cataract specialist, Dr. Cathleen McCabe.
+They are usually able to resume most normal activities within hours, and frequently have better vision than they had before they developed cataracts.
+And now that we have High Tech IOLs, many people that have worn glasses their entire life, no longer need to wear glasses for near or distance or intermediate vision.
+It is amazing technology!” explains cataract specialist, Dr. Cathleen McCabe.

 No-Stitch Cataract Surgery